kestra-io/docs/content/docs/15.how-to-guides/http-request.md

 ![http_get_outputs](/docs/how-to-guides/http/http_get_outputs.png)

-Here, we are using the [Render Expression](/docs/workflow-components/outputs#using-render-expression) option to allow us to view specific outputs by using an expression, like we would to output a dynamic value in a Log task, but after the flow has executed.
+Here, we are using the [Debug Outputs](/docs/workflow-components/outputs#using-render-expression) option to allow us to view specific outputs by using an expression, like we would to output a dynamic value in a Log task, but after the flow has executed.
 This is very useful if you're trying to debug tasks and figure out what outputs were generated.

 ### POST Request